-Chairman of Board

-Chairman of Remuneration and Nomination Committee
+Special responsibilities Chairman of Board Chairman of Remuneration and Nomination Committee Interests in shares and options

 Andrew Torrington B Comm, MBA.
 Director (Executive).
 Age 39.

 Andrew has been the managing director of the Group for more than 4 years.
 Andrew has more than 16 years experience in the construction and development industry in Australia, the United Kingdom and New Zealand.
 Before joining Verticon Andrew was a Director of the construction and development division of Multiplex Group Limited.